Guerillero/OpenAnthroStat/README.md

 ## Change log
 * [Adelaide](https://github.com/Guerillero/OpenAnthroStat/releases/tag/Adelaide__v0.1.0-alpha) - 20 May, 2015
 * [Brisbane](https://github.com/Guerillero/OpenAnthroStat/releases/tag/Brisbane__v0.2.0-beta) - 21 May, 2015 - Bug fixes, adding a GUI, making the program self contained
-* Canberra - May, 2016 (expected) - display data in a matrix

 ## Citations
 Smith, J J & Borgatti, S. P. 1998.
 Salience Counts—And So Does Accuracy: Correcting and Updating a Measure for Free-List-Item Salience. *Journal of Linguistic Anthropology.* 7(2):208-209.